Simple Past or Past Progressive – English Tense Comparison

 Example:

-I spent my holidays in Wales.
+I spent my holiday in Wales.

 to emphasise that an action or state continued for a longer time in the past